Zach Thomas: 2007

-2008

-On January 1, 2008, the Miami Dolphins fired head coach Cam Cameron after a 1-15 record.
-On February 14, 2008, the Miami Dolphins released Thomas after announcing that he no longer fit into their long term plans and his contract was terminated.
+On January 1, 2008, the Miami Dolphins fired head coach Cam Cameron after a 1–15 record.
+On February 14, 2008, the Miami Dolphins released Thomas after announcing that he no longer fit into their long-term plans and his contract was terminated.
 Thomas received offers from the Dallas Cowboys, New Orleans Saints and New England Patriots.

 Dallas Cowboys

 On February 23, 2008, the Dallas Cowboys signed Thomas to a one-year, $3 million contract that included a signing bonus of $1 million.
-The signing of Thomas surprised media and observers, considering that he didn't have the previous experience or the size to play in the Cowboys 3-4 defense.
-After he joined the roster, the Cowboys traded linebacker Akin Ayodele to the Miami Dolphins to clear space for Thomas to become a starter at inside linebacker.
+The signing of Thomas surprised media and observers, considering that he did not have the previous experience or the size to play in the Cowboys' 3-4 defense.
+After he joined the roster, the Cowboys traded linebacker Akin Ayodele to the Dolphins to clear space for Thomas to become a starter at inside linebacker.
 Thomas started alongside Bradie James and outside linebackers DeMarcus Ware and Greg Ellis.
-In Week 4, he collected a season-high 12 combined tackles (six solo) during the Cowboys' 26–24 loss to the Washington Redskins.
+In week 4, he collected a season-high 12 combined tackles (six solo) during the Cowboys' 26–24 loss to the Washington Redskins.
 He finished the season with 94 combined tackles (65 solo), three pass deflections, and a sack in 16 games and 14 starts.